 The pilot graveyard.

-The pattern is always the same.
-A team builds a demo.
-It works in a controlled environment.
-Leadership gets excited.
-Then reality arrives: data is messier than expected, integration is harder than estimated, and nobody defined what “production-ready” means.
-The project stalls, budget runs out, and the organisation moves on to the next shiny thing.
+Many organisations remain stuck in experiment mode.
+A demo works in a controlled environment, leadership gets excited, and then reality arrives: the data is messier than expected, integration is harder than estimated, and nobody defined what "production-ready" actually means.

 The five root causes.